WHILE THE KIDS ARE AWAY THE FIRE PROTECTION MUST STAY

 In order to understand your specific building needs, contact a fire safety expert, like our team at VFS!

 FIRE SPRINKLER SYSTEMS

-A building greater than 1.000 square feet with multiple rooms requires automatic fire sprinkler systems.
-Buildings under 1,000 square feet and those with single rooms do not require fire sprinklers.
-All kitchens and cooking appliances should be protected with special hood and fire suppression systems.
+A building greater than 1.000 square feet with multiple rooms requires an automatic fire sprinkler system.
+Additionally, all kitchens and cooking appliances should be protected with special hood and fire suppression systems.

 Lastly, education facilities require fire extinguishers to be installed throughout the building.
-The specific placement and number of extinguishers are based on the size and the layout of a building.
-Extinguishers should be installed, tested, maintained, and selected following NFPA 10: Standard for Portable Fire Extinguishers.
+The specific placement and number of extinguishers are determined by the size and the layout of a building.
+Extinguishers should be installed, tested, maintained, and selected following NFPA 10, the standard for portable fire extinguishers.

 Our team at VFS Fire & Security Services is equipped to help support your unique fire safety needs.
 We firmly believe in building long-lasting relationships with our clients.
 From planning to implementation to testing and maintenance, our services are always tailored to meet our clients’ specific needs.